roryai/transfer_wizard_redux/readme.md

 ### Current functionality
-Three modes:
+- Three modes
   - Copies photos and videos from source directory to generated directory structure in destination directory
   - Lists miscellaneous file extensions that won't be copied when above mode is run
-- Same as first mode, but copies the miscellaneous files to a single directory (misc) in destination directory
+  - Same as first mode, but copies the miscellaneous files to a single directory (/misc) in destination directory
 - Detailed summary before copy of how many files are: copy candidates, media files, misc files, duplicates, and files with name clash.
 Lists count and total size of files to be copied.
 - Command line interface
 - Detailed log files